MicrosoftDocs/azure-devops-docs/docs/boards/sprints/scrum-key-concepts.md

 ![Velocity chart](media/velocity-chart.png)

 ::: moniker range=">= azure-devops-2019"
-In addition to the built-in Velocity chart, you can add a Velocity widget to your team dashboard.
+Along with the built-in Velocity chart, you can add a Velocity widget to your team dashboard.
 You can configure this widget to sum a count of work items or the sum of effort.
 Learn more: [Configure the Velocity widget](../../report/dashboards/team-velocity.md).
 ::: moniker-end

 Each team is associated with one and only one velocity chart.
 Velocity will vary depending on team capacity, sprint over sprint.
 However, over time, the velocity should indicate a reliable average that can be used to forecast the full backlog.
 By minimizing the variability of backlog item size&mdash;effort or story points&mdash;you gain more reliable velocity metrics.
 Learn more: [Add tasks to backlog items](add-tasks.md).